 To perform quality control, validation, and regulatory compliance in the pharmaceutical manufacturing industry, companies prefer to turn to Computer Vision to eliminate the human factor in the visual detection of defects.

-Computer Vision can detect defects of pills’ packages as blisters, and plastic and glass bottles.
-Cameras with Computer Vision can monitor fill and integrity of blisters – paperboard, plastic film, lidding seal of aluminum foil.
+Computer Vision can detect defects in pills’ packages as blisters and plastic and glass bottles.
+Cameras with Computer Vision can monitor the fill and integrity of blisters – paperboard, plastic film, lidding seal of aluminum foil.

 Computer Vision can monitor the validation of plastic and glass bottles that should bear seals, security printing, authentication labels, and holograms.
 Validation is an important phase in medicines manufacturing.
 It saves people from taking counterfeit useless drugs or very dangerous drugs without knowing it.
 Effective validation, apart from obvious benefits, positively influences the company’s reputation and relations with insurance companies.

 Further on, Computer Vision can track the defect, “pin,” and categorize it.
 In case the defects have been identified, the Computer Vision system makes in-time concise reports in the application of the QA manager.
 It can report the current defects, filter out related information, and forecast results for the whole consignment.
 The set of functions of the Computer Vision systems can differ to cover the requirements of the fill/finish, packaging, and validation processes.